detect

 M-by-1 categorical vector | T-by-1 cell array

-Labels for bounding boxes, returned as a
+Labels for bounding boxes, returned as one of these options:

 T-by-1 cell array if the input is an array of test images.
 T is the number of test images in the array.
 Each cell in the array contains a M-by-1 categorical vector containing the names of the object classes.